 Standard contracts are available for their members from Master Builders, Certified Builders, NZ Institute of Architects and Architectural Designers NZ and are also available from Standards New Zealand.
 MBIE has sponsored access to view and print, free of charge, a PDF of the standard NZS 3902:2004 Housing, alterations and small buildings contract.
 You can access the free version here.

 Under the Building Act, you must have a written contract for residential building work of $30,000 (including GST) or more.
 There are certain things the contract must include – default clauses apply if the contract doesn’t contain the required information.
-The law change doesn’t just apply to builders, but to work done by any tradesperson.
+The legal requirement for a written contract for residential work of $30,000 or more doesn’t just apply to builders, but to work done by any tradesperson.

 Irrespective of which contract applies to a construction job, each professional or tradesperson involved is still liable for any defects in their own work.